 A liability for the difference between the amount funded and the actuarially required contribution is reflected on the Commonwealth's statement of net position, as presented on a GAAP basis.
 The liability increases or decreases each year depending on the amount funded, investment return and changes in amortization and assumptions.
 This change is reflected either as a revenue or expense item in the Commonwealth's statement of activities as presented on a GAAP basis, dependent on these factors.
-As of June 30, 2017, this net OPEB obligation as reflected on the Commonwealth's statement of net position is \$7.581 billion.
+As of June 30, 2017, the net OPEB obligation (calculated in accordance with GASB 45), as reflected on the Commonwealth's statement of net position, is \$7.581 billion.